 1201 New York Avenue NW, Suite 1100 Washington, DC 20005 Phone: 202-628-3030 n estimated 8.6 million children in the United States lacked health insurance coverage in 2007.
 That same year, Congress debated and passed two pieces of legislation that would have reduced the number of uninsured children by almost half, covering as many as 4 million additional children.
 President Bush vetoed both bills.
 Since then, the mounting national economic crisis has driven up unemployment rates at a time when working families are already struggling with the rising cost of everything from gasoline to health insurance premiums.
 When the economy plunges, the number of uninsured Americans typically increases.
-This, in turn increases demand for safety net programs like Medicaid and the State Children's Health Insurance Program (CHIP; KidCare in Florida).
-According to the most recent Census data, Florida currently has the second highest percentage of uninsured children in the nation (18.8 percent).
+This, in turn increases demand for safety net programs like Medicaid and the State Children's Health Insurance Program (CHIP; known in Iowa as Healthy and Well Kids in Iowa, or hawk-i).
+According to the most recent Census data, Iowa is currently home to an estimated 38,000 uninsured children.